tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 For example, suppose that Alice's Magic Folder client sees a change to ``foo`` in Bob's DMD.
-If the version it downloads from Bob's DMD is "based on" the version currently in Alice's local filesystem at the time Alice's client attempts to write the downloaded file, then it is an overwrite.
+If the version it downloads from Bob's DMD is "based on" the version currently in Alice's local filesystem at the time Alice's client attempts to write the downloaded file ‒or if there is no existing version in Alice's local filesystem at that time‒ then it is an overwrite.
 Otherwise it is initially classified as a conflict.

 This initial classification is used by the procedure for writing a